butla/bultrowicz.com/workstation_setup_with_ansible.rst

    :author: Michal Bultrowicz
    :tags: Linux, system_administration, automation, journal

+I was moving from my old Kubuntu 18.04 to Manjaro on my main workstation computer (Alienware 15R3, now practically always docked on my desk (like the Mothership after the first Homeworld (TODO link)).
+I decided to finally fully write down and automate that process.
+So that setting up any new system won't be a hassle, because I'll be able to just tweak Ansible scripts.

 Long time ago I created an Ansible script for setting up my machine.
 I didn't keep it up to date and I thought it didn't make sense to maintain it, since I had multiple OSes (Kubuntu and Manjaro).